 The violent protests began shortly after Christmas morning when the girl’s parents watched in horror as their daughter gleefully ripped open the gift they said proved “Santa is a sexist pig.
 His beard isn’t even ironic, he’s a dated religious throwback that needs to go”.

 “I spat my kale eggnog all over our free-range Christmas tree when I saw the doll,” the shocked mother said.
 “We’ve gently shamed our daughter away from liking things that come naturally to her, and Santa has just undone all our organic parenting.”

 A NSW Police spokesperson has warned people to stay away from Newtown, stating that “if it goes for another day we may have to start cutting Centrelink payments”.

-Father Christmas is in violation of lockout laws and will be shot out of the sky if spotted near Sydney, NSW premier Mike Baird has said, describing the Australian tradition of leaving an alcoholic beverage out for Santa on Christmas Eve as “extremely problematic”.
+Father Christmas is in violation of lockout laws and will be shot out of the sky if spotted near Sydney, NSW premier Gladys Berejiklian has said, describing the Australian tradition of leaving an alcoholic beverage out for Santa on Christmas Eve as “extremely problematic”.